paddor/crypto_box/README.md

 with an error code.

-In other words: Don't use Crypto Box if you're redirecting the plaintext to another command which must never ever read a single byte of truncated truncated (even before it will be terminated right after `open_box` exits with an error code).
+In other words: Don't use Crypto Box if you're redirecting the plaintext to another command which must never ever read a single byte of truncated plaintext (even before it will be terminated right after `open_box` exits with an error code).